-- 3.33 Prior to each Ordinary Meeting of Council, the Chief Executive Officer may arrange a premeeting briefing session to brief Councillors on business to be considered at the meeting.
-Pre-meeting briefing sessions may also be held for extraordinary meetings of Council and meetings of Committees of Council. - 3.34 Pre-meeting briefing sessions are to be held in the absence of the public. - 3.35 The Chief Executive Officer or a member of Staff nominated by the Chief Executive Officer is to preside at pre-meeting briefing sessions. - 3.36 Councillors (including the Mayor) must not use pre-meeting briefing sessions to debate or make preliminary decisions on items of business they are being briefed on, and any debate and decision-making must be left to the formal Council or Committee meeting at which the item of business is to be considered.

-New Councillors (including the Mayor) are to make all reasonable efforts to attend premeeting briefing sessions.

-3.37 Councillors (including the Mayor) must declare and manage any conflicts of interest they may have in relation to any item of business that is the subject of a briefing at a premeeting briefing session, in the same way that they are required to do so at a Council or Committee meeting.
+- 3.33 Prior to each Ordinary Meeting of Council, the Chief Executive Officer may arrange a pre- meeting briefing session to brief Councillors on business to be considered at the meeting. - Pre-meeting briefing sessions may also be held for extraordinary meetings of Council and meetings of Committees of Council. - 3.34 Pre-meeting briefing sessions are to be held in the absence of the public. - 3.35 The Chief Executive Officer or a member of Staff nominated by the Chief Executive Officer is to preside at pre-meeting briefing sessions. - 3.36 Councillors (including the Mayor) must not use pre-meeting briefing sessions to debate or make preliminary decisions on items of business they are being briefed on, and any debate and decision-making must be left to the formal Council or Committee meeting at which the item of business is to be considered. - 3.37 Councillors (including the Mayor) must declare and manage any conflicts of interest they may have in relation to any item of business that is the subject of a briefing at a pre- meeting briefing session, in the same way that they are required to do so at a Council or Committee meeting.
 Council is to maintain a written record of all conflict of interest declarations made at pre-meeting briefing sessions and how the conflict of interest was managed by the Councillor who made the declaration.